sulis-hpc/sulis-hpc.github.io/appnotes/matlab.markdown

 command just before `exit;`.

 ## Parallel Computing Toolbox on Multiple Nodes
 Using a low-latency network (Infiniband) is essential when distributing communicating MATLAB workers across multiple nodes.
 At the present moment (Q2 2023), MATLAB does not yet support Infiniband and a third-party library for Message-Passing-Interface (MPI) communications has to be invoked.
 This is achieved on Sulis by loading additional modules pointing to the MVAPICH2 (MPI) library and setting the required environment.
-The corresponding submission script then would transform to the following
+The corresponding submission script then would transform into the following

 <p class="codeblock-label">submit.sbatch</p>
 ```bash